 The Executive Leadership Program enables outstanding midcareer JCC and Federation professionals to sharpen their guiding visions of Jewish communal life and strengthen their leadership and management skills.
-With attention to practice, the program will feature cohort learning and individual mentoring.
+With attention to practice, the program features cohort learning and individual mentoring.

-The cohort will be comprised of midcareer professionals who are 3-5 years away from a top leadership or executive position within the North American JCC or Federation movements.
+The cohort is comprised of midcareer professionals who are 3-5 years away from a top leadership or executive position within the North American JCC or Federation movements.

 The characteristics of successful candidates for the program include: